 15-Minute City & Complete Neighborhoods Model

-A simple city planning model where residents can reach daily needs—like shops, schools, and parks—within a short walk or bike ride.
-This reduces traffic, cuts pollution, and improves health.
+A planning model where residents can reach daily needs—like shops, schools, and parks—within a short walk or bike ride.
+This reduces vehicle dependence and supports public health.

 Overview